ashleyd480/noob-algorithm-code-practice/my-leetcode/844-backspace-string-compare.md

 // #. means backspace the last char we have seen before the #
 // String are immutable
 // this is out of bounds since index changes in SB
+// the first time i is correct 2 - 1--> i - 0 --> i - countPound*2
+// the second i is larger by 2 vs the sbindex (because we saw #) 2--> i-
+// countPound*2
+// and if we had 3 - i would be larger by 4 3--> i -4--> i- countPound*2

 ## Ask what are the constraints: